 online version (open access)

-Neurons in the primary somatosensory cortex (S1) generate synchronised high-frequency (approx. 600 Hz) bursts in response to peripheral stimulation, and single-cell activity is locked to them acroscopic 600 Hz EEG wavelets.
+Neurons in the primary somatosensory cortex (S1) respond to peripheral stimulation with synchronised bursts of spikes, which lock to the macroscopic 600 Hz EEG waves.
 The mechanism of burst generation and synchronisation in S1 is not yet understood.
-Using a Poisson model with refractoriness that was fitted to to unit recordings from macaque monkeys, we can explain the synchronisation of neurons as the consequence of coincident synaptic inputs, while their high firing precision stems from the large input amplitude combined with a refractory mechanism.
-This model reproduced also the distribution of temporal spike patterns over repeated presentation of the same stimulus.
-In addition, the fine temporal details of the spike patterns are representative of the trial-to-trial variations in population excitability and bear upon the mean population activity.
-The findings are confirmed in a more detailed computational model of a neuron receiving cortical and thalamic inputs through depressing synapses.
+Using models of single-neuron responses fitted to unit recordings from macaque monkeys, we show that these synchronised bursts are the consequence of correlated synaptic inputs combined with a refractory mechanism.
+In the presence of noise these models reproduce also the observed trial-to-trial response variability, where individual bursts represent one of many stereotypical temporal spike patterns.
+When additional slower and global excitability fluctuations are introduced the single-neuron spike patterns are correlated with the population activity, as demonstrated in experimental data.
+The underlying biophysical mechanism of S1 responses involves thalamic inputs arriving through depressing synapses to cortical neurons in a high-conductance state.
 Our findings show that a simple feedforward processing of peripheral inputs could give rise to neuronal responses with non-trivial temporal and population statistics.
-We conclude that neural systems could use refractoriness to encode variable cortical states into stereotypical short-term spike patterns amenable to processing at neuronal time scales.
+We conclude that neural systems could use refractoriness to encode variable cortical states into stereotypical short-term spike patterns amenable to processing at neuronal time scales (tens of milliseconds).